typhoonworks/usher/README.md

 ## What's planned?
 - [x] Invitations with no expiration date.
-- [ ] Auto-cleanup of expired invitations.
-- [ ] More advanced usage tracking.
 - [x] Linking invitation tokens to user accounts (e.g. to track which user registered with which invitation): Added in v0.3.0.
-   - [ ] Metadata about those who visited and used the invitation (approx. location, user agent, etc.).
+- [ ] Cryptographic signing of invitation tokens to prevent guessing tokens.
 - [ ] Invitation expiration after X number of uses (including one-time use links).
 - [ ] One-time use invitation links tied to specific email addresses.
 - [ ] Descriptions for invitation links so you can provide context for its usage.
-- [ ] Cryptographic signing of invitation tokens to prevent tampering.
 - [ ] Add credo checks to ensure code quality.
 - [ ] Add status checks and run tests on pull requests.
 - [ ] Soft delete for invitations to keep them in the database for analytics purposes.
+- [ ] Clean-up functions for expired invitations.

 ## Installation
 Add `usher` to your list of dependencies in `mix.exs`: